Qualifying for an FHA Loan

 When researching your options it’s important you are clear on what kind of mortgage best suits your financial needs.
-Let’s take a look at the qualities FHA likes to see in you (a borrower):
+Let’s take a look at what qualifying for an FHA loan entails:

 Most lenders use 620 as the minimum score with a 3.5 percent down payment requirement.
 However, with compensating factors, Guaranteed Rate will lend down to 580.

-Your mortgage professional will use your debt-to-income ratio to qualify you for a mortgage loan.
+Your mortgage professional will use your debt-to-income ratio to qualify you for an FHA loan.
 This ratio takes into account all of your monthly debt (what is found on your credit report), your monthly income and the monthly payment of your new home.
-FHA suggests a back ratio no higher than 43 percent; however, FHA is flexible and has been known to exceed their suggested 43 percent.
+FHA suggests a back-end ratio no higher than 43 percent; however, FHA is flexible and has been known to exceed their suggested 43 percent.

 FHA is fairly flexible with gifts for down payments and closing costs.
 They are, however, very strict about the source of the gift funds.
 Under no circumstance may the gift funds come from any one person involved in the sale or purchase of your future home.